siriscac/RippleView/README.md

 			}
 		});

+##RippleView Helper

+   You can now add the ripple effect to any view by attaching your view to a RippleViewHelper.
+Simply do,

+	new RippleViewHelper(this, mButton).setRippleColor(color, alphaFactor);

 #Customization

-There are three attributes which are applicable to `RippleView`.
+There are three attributes which are applicable to `RippleButton`.

   * `rippleColor` Color of the Ripple
   * `alphaFactor` Opacity of the Ripple